bnsmith3/justia-scotus-cli/README.md

 - requests
 - (your choice of engine to write parquet files)

-\* This has only been tested with Python 3.7.
+\* This has only been tested with Python 3.7 and Python 3.10.